 (Depression with Atypical Features)

-The exact cause of atypical depression is not known but probably due to changes in brain chemistry.
-It is likely from a combination of genetic and environmental factors.
+The exact cause of atypical depression is not known.
+It is probably due to changes in brain chemistry.
+Genes and environment likely play a role.

 Copyright © Nucleus Medical Media, Inc.

 Things that may raise the risk of this condition are:

 People with atypical depression have depression with short periods of improved mood.
 Mood gets better when something positive happens.
 It then goes back to being low.
 Other symptoms may be:

 - Sleeping too much

 - Feeling rejected

 There are no tests to diagnose this condition.
 The doctor will ask about your symptoms and health history.